What Is Bitcoin and How Does It Work?

 Bitcoin was the first cryptocurrency that attempted to solve those issues by providing an alternative to people who don't want to rely on banks to manage their finances and transactions.

 How Does Bitcoin Work and What Technology Is Behind It?

 Bitcoin relies on a peer-to-peer network, a collection of computers called nodes that are linked with each other and run Bitcoin blockchain.
 It's called a blockchain because it contains blocks of codes that are chained together in chronological order, with each block having a record of transactions.
 Since the blockchain is present on every computer or node, nobody can make any changes on their own as other nodes won't verify those changes.

 People who own these nodes and process and verify the transactions are called miners.
-For investing in the Bitcoin ecosystem and facilitating verification, they're rewarded in Bitcoin.
+For investing in the Bitcoin ecosystem and facilitating verification, they're rewarded in BTC.
 These miners ensure that no unauthorised transaction occurs on the blockchain and ensure no single person has more control over the blockchain infrastructure to maintain decentralisation.
-New bitcoins are being rewarded to miners at a rate that's continuously been in decline since the total supply of Bitcoin is limited - that is, 21 million coins.
+New coins are being rewarded to miners at a rate that's continuously been in decline since the total supply of BTC is limited - that is, 21 million coins.

 Is Bitcoin Real Money?

 Yes and no. Currently, Bitcoin is the most viable alternative to conventional currency.
 However, it is still so far away from acquiring the ubiquity, convenience, and speed of cash that is backed by traditional financial institutions.
 That being said, it has been reported by HSB that around 36% of small to medium-sized businesses in the US are accepting BTC as a valid currency.
 Some of the notable names include Expedia, Microsoft, AT&T, Overstock, Burger King, and Wikipedia.